 As a result of the 2014 Tax Reform, the Group began a tax deconsolidation process.
-The table below shows a reconciliation of the tax balances relating to the tax deconsolidation.
+The table below shows a reconciliation of the income tax balances relating to the tax deconsolidation.

 Income tax liability

-2022 2021
+2023 2022

-Beginning balance Ps.
-36,309 Ps.
-77,487
+Beginning balance Ps. - Ps.
+36,309

 Increases:

-Income tax for loss on disposal of shares of investees 9,172 1,200
+Income tax for loss on disposal of shares of investees - 9,172

 Decreases

-Transfer to current liabilities (1) (45,481) (42,378)
+Transfer to current liabilities (1) - (45,481)

 Ending balance Ps. - Ps.
-36,309

-(1) These amounts are recognized as part of income tax payable.
+These amounts are recognized as part of income tax payable